Can a football boot help you with agility? We laced up in the Nemeziz to find out.

 Plush Comfort For The Modern Dribbler

 What took me by surprise was how padded the upper was.
 I was not expecting a boot of this type to have a foamy, padded sensation.
-Boots made for dribblers and attackers usually provide a bare foot feel but the Nemeziz 18.1’s is suprisingly well padded, even thicker than the adidas Predator 18.1.
+Boots made for dribblers and attackers usually provide a bare foot feel but the Nemeziz 18.1’s is surprisingly well padded, even thicker than the adidas Predator 18.1.
 Passing, receiving and striking the ball does have a comfortable pillowy sensation to it. adidas even included cushioned pods around the heel area though they’re not as thick and plush as the ones in the X18.1.
 I liked that the whole inner lining of the boot featured a synthetic suede material which made me feel cocooned in velvet drapes.

 After one half of football, I felt that the boots were broken in.
 I could have gone for another half in the Nemeziz – that’s how much I came to enjoy playing in them.